 Sustainability

 Baltic Power

-As soon as 2024, we are starting a project to build an offshore wind farm with a capacity of up to 1.2 GW, to ultimately supply clean electricity to as many as one million households in Poland.
+In 2026, our first offshore wind farm, with a capacity of up to 1.2 GW, will start producing clean electricity to over 1.5 million households in Poland.

+Sustainability